 Here are a few reasons why it could be a dynamite idea to make your own website and how such a resource could prove invaluable to your job search.

-1) It can show your skills
+1) A personal website can show your skills

 While including your CV and a list of courses and certifications you’ve completed on your personal website is a given, the site itself can also do a lot of speaking for you.
 Having a clean, smart site can be a sign that you are detail-oriented, something that can be a major benefit in just about any industry.
 You can also display some of your practical skills when you make your own website.
 If you’re a digital graphics wiz, make sure anybody looking at your site is well aware of that fact.
 Even the foundational parts of the site, such as its creation and the writing within it, can help exhibit what you can do.
 As long as you don’t sacrifice user experience, you should be aiming to show off all the tools in your toolbox.